.NET Framework For Java Programmers

 However, the fundamental difference arises from the variance in perceptionof the Sun's Java design team headed by James Gosling and that of Microsoft'sC# designers spear headed by Anders Hejlsberg

 Sun viewed the Internet as an heterogeneousnetwork consisting of multiple operating systems.
 Thus Sun had to designthe GUI as the least common factor, supportable by all such platform.
 Thiswas also the major reason of Java's failure in client side applications.Java has been successful only on server side where there is no great needfor GUI.
+Having failed at client side desktop application arena, Sun is now targetingJava to server side applications market, which is dominated by Unix andLinux flavors having approximately 60% of the server market, the rest 40%rests with Windows NT.

 But this view was not conducive to Microsoft, which holds about 90%of client side desktop market.
 Microsoft wanted to provide a window centricInternet development platform.
 Thus it added a few Window specific featuresin it's Java implementation, similar to what it had had done with it'sC++ implementation.
 This along with Microsoft's refusal to support JavaRMI, which competed with it floundering remoting technology called DCOM,resulted a law suite.
 Microsoft lost the law suite in late 2000, and hadto pay USD 20 million to Sun as settlement amount.
 This antagonistattitude made Microsoft break away from Java and float it's own languagecalled C#.